-Credit History: Not surprisingly, one of the first things a banker or lender will look at will be your credit history.
-A credit report will be obtained and reviewed, which will include your credit score, repayment history, other loans on file, and so on.
+Not surprisingly, one of the first things a banker or lender will look at will be your credit history.
+They will obtain and review your information, which will include your credit score, repayment history, other loans on file, and so on.

 This will be one of the main elements in determining your approval for another car loan.
-Even though you were approved for one does not mean this second will come just as smoothly.
+Even though the bank approved the first loan does not mean this second will go just as smoothly.

-Proof of Income: In addition to credit history, those loaning you the money will want to see a proof of income — for obvious reasons.
-This shows them not only that you have money coming in regularly but provides an idea of how capable you are of repaying such debt.
+In addition to credit history, those loaning you the money will want to see a proof of income, for obvious reasons.
+This shows them not only that you have money coming in regularly, but it provides an idea of how capable you are of repaying such debt.

-Other Factors: Other factors that may be considered for another car loan may also include your debt to income ratio.
-If your debt ratio is 50% or more, you may have trouble getting approved for a loan even if you have a decent salary.
-Writer and real estate investor Michael Bluejay notes on his website that each bank differs, but in generous cases, your bank may permit you to have a 42% debt ratio.
+Other factors that banks look at when you apply for a second car loan may also include your debt to income ratio.
+If your debt ratio is 50% or more, you may have trouble getting approved for a loan.
+This is true even if you have a decent salary.
+Writer and real estate investor Michael Bluejay notes on his website that each bank differs.
+But in generous cases, your bank may permit you to have a 42% debt ratio.
 You can find out how to calculate your income to debt ratio here.

 Keep In Mind

 Be aware of the “straw” purchase.
-A “straw” purchase is basically when you buy a car for someone else but put the loan under your name.
+A “straw” purchase is basically when you buy a car for someone else, but put the loan under your name.
 This is considered bank fraud, and thus, it’s illegal.
-One of the reasons for this is because a car is considered collateral.
+One reason is because a car is collateral.
 If you are trying to purchase a vehicle for a loved one, you should sign as a co-signer or give them cash to put toward their purchase.
 They are not able to own the car if the loan is under your name.
-However, if the individual is considered your dependent, this is a different case.
+However, if the individual is your dependent, then it is a different case.

 Think about why you need the car.
 Reconsider the loan to save on interest if you are able to pay straight cash.
 If you plan to only use the additional vehicle as shuttle only or for limited driving, it may not be worth taking out a loan.